Firefox add-ons contain a unique ID which is used to distinguish this add-on from any other Firefox add-on.

 This article describes how add-on IDs are handled for extensions that are built with WebExtensions APIs.

 Firefox add-ons contain a unique identifier which is used both inside Firefox itself and on the addons.mozilla.org (AMO) website.
 For example, it's used by Firefox to check for updates to installed add-ons and to identify which objects (such as data stores) are controlled by this add-on.

 However, from Firefox 48 you can develop, debug, publish, and update extensions without needing to set an explicit ID at all.

 Note that the ability to develop and debug WebExtensions that don't include an ID is new in Firefox 48.
 If you need to use an earlier version of Firefox, then you must use the

 applications key to set an ID explicitly.

-With WebExtensions, you can set the add-on ID explicitly using the
+Extensions can be set explicitly set the add-on ID using the

 applications key and will show a warning if you include it.